What Is A Tri-Crop Hemp Plant?

 - Seeds drilled more than ¼ inch deep or seeds left without adequate moisture will not germinate

-- 1lb (one pound) of Tri-Crop hemp seeds contains roughly 26,000 seeds.
+- 1lb (one pound) of Non Feminized CBD Seeds contains roughly 26,000 seeds.
 When planted according to our recommendations, seeds will end up being spaced about 3 inches apart on the rows.
 This spacing is ideal for adequate grain and flower production on top of hefty fiber growth

 - Windless, moist environments are ideal for the most flower production and dry, windy climates work best for grain growth.